 “There will come a time when your loved one will be gone, and you will find comfort in the fact that you were their caregiver” – Karen Coetzer

 Caregiving may help to strengthen connections to a loved one.
-Some people even find joy and fulfilment in looking after others.
+Some people even find joy and fulfillment in looking after others.
 But for many of us, the strain of caregiving can become overwhelming.
-Effective caregiving is an art which involves caring for the person medically, physically, emotionally, psychologically, and financially.
+Effective caregiving is an art that involves caring for the person medically, physically, emotionally, psychologically, and financially.

 “See yourself living in a perfectly healthy body.
 Let the doctor look after the disease.” – Bob Proctor

 This involves managing medicines and schedules, doctor visits, maintaining a good rapport with the doctor, keeping the medical records organized and easily accessible, ensuring that there are no complications due to infection, allergies, bed sores or other problems.
 When you are sick, even simple issues like constipation or common cold would seem unmanageable.
 As a caregiver, it is helpful if you understand the illness, its complications, and the side-effects of the medicines.

 “Our physiology creates disease to give us feedback.” – Dr. John Demartini

 Physical care includes everyday tasks such as helping with meals, schedules, bathing, dressing, going to the toilet, physiotherapy, etc. Even when the patient is in the hospital, it is necessary to plan and organize the house and keep it ready for the patient when he gets discharged from the hospital.
 Choosing a well – ventilated room, installing patient-friendly accessories such as extra handles and anti-slip mats, clearing the clutter and cleaning up can be some of the steps to start with.
 Planning ahead would help reduce stress and anxiety for the patient as well as the caretaker.

 “Disease cannot live in a body that’s in a healthy emotional state.” – Bob Proctor